travis-ci/worker/README.md

 ## Stopping Travis Worker

 Travis Worker has two shutdown modes: Graceful and immediate.
-The graceful shutdown will tell the worker to not start any additional jobs, but finish the jobs it is currently running before it shuts down.
+The graceful shutdown will tell the worker to not start any additional jobs but finish the jobs it is currently running before it shuts down.
 The immediate shutdown will make the worker stop the jobs it's working on, requeue them, and clean up any open resources (shut down VMs, cleanly close connections, etc.)